torchbox/torchbox.com/docs/navigation.md

 In the primary navigation settings, where the top level nav items are set, there is a "navigation text" field.

 At lower levels of the navigation, there is a "navigation text" field under the "promote" tab.

+## Caching

+The navigation is cached for 10 minutes (see `header.html`), both for the mobile and desktop versions.
+The cache is invalidated for preview and when viewing in the pattern library.